ixnewton/kde-window-moves/README.md

 `window-moves.sh topM - Top margin minus` - Adjusts top margin in steps of 40px

 `window-moves.sh topP - Top margin plus` - Adjusts top margin in steps of 40px

-If the xdotool windowmove can be fixed to behave the same for QT or GTK windows then there would be no need for window detection and a position work around fix!
+If the xdotool windowmove can be fixed to behave the same for QT or GTK windows then there would be no need for window detection and border work around fixes!